ahmetarabaci42/YOTION/README.md

 <a id="en"></a>
 # YOTION

-A Notion‑inspired desktop app powered by **React + Tauri**.
-Runs on the web during development and ships as a lightweight desktop app for Windows, macOS, and Linux.
+A desktop note-taking application inspired by Notion, supported by React + Tauri.
+It runs on the web during development and is offered as a lightweight desktop application for Windows, macOS, and Linux.

 ---